A greedy non-intrusive reduced order model for shallow water equations: RBF-POD reduced order model formulation

+A combined set of modes $L = L^1 \cup L^2 \cup L^3$ is defined by sequentially adding the modes from each subset $L_i$ and generating a continuous linear ordering of the modes.
+The unified set $L$ is used to iteratively apply the \textit{psr-greedy} algorithm such that, for a particular mode in each greedy iteration, the center with the maximum value of the scalar product of the residual error and the power function is chosen to enrich the existing set of centers.
+This process continues until the absolute maximum of the scalar product becomes less than a chosen tolerance $\tau_{psr}$.
+The initial center is defined by $\vec z_1 = \argmax_{\vec z_i \in X} \{ \Phi(\vec z_i, \vec z_i)\, \abs{f_j(\vec z_i)} \}$ where $j$ denotes the index of the first mode in $L$, and $f_j(\vec z_i)$ denotes the corresponding scalar component of the data function evaluated at the center point, $\vec z_i$.
+The greedy iterative process is then repeated for every mode in the set of selected significant modes $L$ and the entire procedure is presented in Algorithm {\ref{alg:psr-greedy}}.

+\textbf{Remark 1.} It is worth mentioning that instead of taking the $l^2$-norm of the function residual, this modal approach is equivalent to computing a weighted norm of the function residual where the weights are determined by the relative magnitudes (or ``energy") of the function components.
+The modal components of the data function have different scales of variation, and weighting them equally using the $l^2$ norm may translate to underestimating oscillations in the leading dominant modes.
+Also, even though in comparison to the $l^2$-norm approach, this modal approach requires the optimization of one additional hyperparameter, $\tau_{greedy}$, the gain in overall efficiency and approximation accuracy, as observed in our numerical experiments, makes it a superior choice.

-\textbf{Remark.} The development of the \textit{psr-greedy} scheme is driven by the observation that dividing any quantity by the power function, $P_X(\bx) \ll 1$, turns out to be extremely unstable.
-Indeed, if two centers are close to each other such that $\nm{\vec x_1 - \vec x_2} \rightarrow 0$, then the power function is almost zero \ie $P_X(\vec x_2) \rightarrow 0,$ if $\vec x_1 \in X$.
-Also, we observe that multiplying (\ref{eq:power-err-est}) by the power function and taking into account (\ref{eq:pow-bounds}), we have
+\textbf{Remark 2.} The main motivation for studying the \textit{psr-greedy} scheme instead of the classical \textit{fp-greedy} comes from stability issues.
+Indeed, from eq. (\ref{eq:power-err-est}) it is evident that by minimizing the ratio of the scalar function residual to the power function, the \textit{fp-greedy} algorithm, in a way, seeks to minimize the native space norm of the function $\nm*{f}_{\Phi}$.
+However, dividing any quantity by the power function, $P_X(\bx) \ll 1$, might be extremely unstable.
+Indeed, the power function vanishes at each center and therefore, for a point $\bx$ that is close to an already selected center we have $P_X(\bx) \approx 0$.
+On the other hand, we observe that multiplying (\ref{eq:power-err-est}) by the power function and taking into account (\ref{eq:pow-bounds}), we have

-provided that $\Phi(\bx,\bx)=1$, which is true for the Mat\'{e}rn $C^0$ kernel (as well as for some other p.d. kernels like the Gaussian).
-This provides an empirical motivation for the effectiveness of our approach.
+provided that $\Phi(\bx,\bx)=1$, which is true for the Mat\'{e}rn $C^0$ kernel (as well as for some other strictly positive definite kernels like the Gaussian, multiquadric, inverse quadratic etc.).
+Eq. (\ref{eq:fp-err-est}) points to the fact that similar to the classical \textit{fp-greedy} approach, the \textit{psr-greedy} algorithm also seeks to essentially minimize the native space norm of the function while avoiding potential computational instabilities, and thus provides an empirical motivation for the approach.